kuzivashe/alx-low_level_programming/0x0A-argc_argv/README.md

 2. Write a program that prints all the argumentsit receives.
 3. Write a program that multiplies two numbers.
 4. Write a program that adds positive numbers.
+5. Write a program that prints a minimumnumber of coins to make change of an amount of money.